MadalinaStan/merchdocs/src/stores/compliance-gdpr.md

 - Examine the current [privacy policies]({% link stores/privacy-policy.md %}) for all of your Magento stores to ensure that they align with GDPR requirements.

-- Update your your [Google settings]({% link stores/compliance-gdpr-google.md %}) to ensure that its use of personal data follows GDPR requirements.
+- Update your [Google settings]({% link stores/compliance-gdpr-google.md %}) to ensure that its use of personal data follows GDPR requirements.

-- Maintain transparency, and keep thorough documentation.
+- Maintain transparency, and keep it thorough documentation.

 - Visit the [Magento website][1]{: target="_blank"} to learn how Magento helps merchants prepare for GDPR compliance.